SiverDX/additional_enchantments/README.md

 - Has a chance to cause the attacked target to retaliate against a randomly chosen nearby entity, dropping the attacker as a target
   - Targets can be blacklisted with the tag `additional_enchantments:confusion_blacklist`
 - Enchantment level increases the chance of this effect to occur and also the range to check against possible retaliation targets

+## Voiding (Digger)
+- Max. level: 1
+- Causes certain terrain blocks (specified by the tag `additional_enchantments:voiding`) to no longer drop their block as loot
+  - Other loot added to these blocks is not affected
+  - This behaviour can be enabled or disabled through the keybind (default being `G`)

+## Hydro Shock (Trident)
+- Default max. level: 5
+- Deal increased damage to targets on fire, in water, weak to water or if it is raining at the position
+  - When the Trident is thrown it may cause a lightning bolt to occur at the target position
+    - The lightning bolt itself will not damage the player, items or experience orbs
+    - The fire will still damage the player - there is some safety to make items and experience orbs fire immune if the target dies within a second of getting hit by the lightning bolt
+- Enchantment level scales the damage multiplier and chance for the lightning bolt to occur

 ## Explosive Tip (Ranged and Trident)
 - Default max. level: 4